-When infants discriminate between categories in a laboratory study, it is often unclear whether these abilities reflect top-down processing of categories acquired outside the lab, or bottom-up processing of categories developed during the familiarization phase (Murphy, 2002, ch.
-9; French et al., 2004).
+When infants discriminate between categories in a laboratory study, it is often unclear whether these abilities reflect top-down processing of categories acquired outside the lab, or bottom-up processing of categories developed during the familiarization phase (Thelen and Smith, 1994; Murphy, 2002, ch.
+9; French et al., 2004, Newcombe et al., 2005).
 In this paper, we examine neural networks as a tool for studying both types of processing.
 In experiment 1, we report a supervised learning paradigm examining learning different relations from simplified object vectors.
-We view this as analogous to the first possibility, evaluating the difficulty of learning relation concepts from numerous varied examples.
+We view this as analogous to the first possibility, evaluating the difficulty of learning relation concepts from numerous varied examples, as infants might acquire these categories over an extended period outside the lab.
 We compare five neural network architectures, instantiating different inductive biases, to observe which show similar patterns to the results discussed in the first finding above.
-In experiment 2, we appraise the second possibility, utilizing high-level perceptual features to discriminate spatial relations without relying on task-specific representations.
-To do so, we evaluate largescale computer vision architectures, pretrained on either a developmentally-realistic visual corpus or a popular computer vision benchmark, to examine whether objects arranged in the same spatial relation are encoded more similarly than objects that are not.
-Representations of this form would putatively enable categorization by comparing test stimuli to habituated stimuli.
-Our results show that both experiments account for the primary findings, suggesting that neural networks can serve as useful models for both types of categorization processes.
-The variation between training architectures (both experiments) and pretraining methods (experiment 2) suggests that some networks better model the development of relation learning, and gaps in the results highlight promising approaches for developing better models.
+In experiment 2, we appraise the second possibility, evaluating whether objects arranged in the same spatial relation are encoded more similarly than objects that are not, based entirely on general purpose, high-level perceptual features.
+To do so, we utilize learned features from large-scale computer vision architectures as a proxy for prior visual experience, pretrained on either a developmentally-realistic visual corpus or a popular computer vision benchmark, neither of which explicitly requires relational categorization.1 Our results show that both experiments account for the primary findings, suggesting that neural networks can serve as useful models for both types of categorization processes.
+The variation between training architectures (both experiments) and pretraining methods (experiment 2) suggests that some networks better model the development of relation learning, and gaps in the results highlight promising approaches for developing more comprehensive models of categorization in infancy.